Automage/kernel/README.md

 # Kernel

-A simple kernel for i686-elf.
+A simple kernel for i686-elf created by following the OSDev Wiki.
 For educational purposes.